vmware-tanzu/tanzu-dev-portal/content/blog/gs-tap-on-kind-pt1/index.md

 - [VMware Tanzu Application Platform demo video](https://www.youtube.com/watch?v=9oupRtKT_JM) -- Watch Aaron Torgerson give a 5 minute demo of Tanzu Application Platform in action before you try it for yourself.
 - This post will be broken up into three parts:
 - Part 1 (you are here) -- What exactly is Tanzu Application Platform Beta 1?
-- Part 2 (coming soon) -- Installing Tanzu Application Platform Beta 1 locally on KIND as part of an inner development loop.
+- [Part 2](https://tanzu.vmware.com/developer/guides/kubernetes/gs-tap-on-kind-pt2/) -- Installing Tanzu Application Platform Beta 1 locally on KIND as part of an inner development loop.
 - Part 3 (coming soon) -- Using Tanzu Application Platform to deploy a sample application and see the parts in action.